MicrosoftDocs/win32/desktop-src/search/using-sql-and-aqs-to-query-the-index.md

 ---
-Description: 'There are several ways to use Windows Search to query the index.
-This topic outlines Advanced Query Syntax (AQS) and Structured Query Language (SQL) based approaches.' ms.assetid: '544f03b3-cdf8-4550-a6da-e4a3bfc44744'
+Description: There are several ways to use Windows Search to query the index.
+This topic outlines Advanced Query Syntax (AQS) and Structured Query Language (SQL) based approaches. ms.assetid: 544f03b3-cdf8-4550-a6da-e4a3bfc44744
-title: Using SQL and AQS Approaches to Query the Index
+title: Using SQL and AQS Approaches to Query the Index ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using SQL and AQS Approaches to Query the Index